LucaDP07/TravelBlog/README.md

 - Find out the purpose of the website.
 - View, create, edit and delete their own post on the website.
+- View and edit their own profiles.
-- View posts created by other users and being able to like and comment them.
+- View posts created by other users and being able to like, save and comment them.
+- View profiles of other members of the community.

 **Site Owners goals**

-- Non registered users are not able to like or comment any post.
+- Non registered users are not able to like, save or comment any post.
+They also can't see the profiles of the members of the community.
 - Comments need to be approved in order to guarantee safe contents to the users.
 - Posts and comments can be controlled through the admin area to avoid an inappropriate use of the website.